 Every personal injury case is unique, and at the same time, many are very similar.
 Some personal injury cases take much longer than others.
-Some factors that determine the length are the specific type of personal injury case, the number of parties, and the extent of the injuries.
+Some factors determining the length are the specific type of personal injury case, the number of parties, and the extent of the injuries.
 The timing of an auto injury case can be much less than a complex multiparty lawsuit.

-This article gives you an idea of the process and how long a personal injury case may take from start to finish.
+This article gives you an idea of the personal injury claim process and how long a personal injury case may take from start to finish.

 The Medical Treatment- Day 1 to Release of Treatment.

 The earlier an accident victim seeks medical attention, the better their recovery and personal injury claim.
-While it is not always possible to obtain quick appointments with doctors, the longer you delay, the more likely the insurance company will want to contest all or part of your treatment.
+While it is not always possible to obtain quick doctor appointments, the longer you delay, the more likely the insurance company will want to contest all or part of your treatment.